Noblis/INVSC-janice/docs/source/api/detection.rst

 janice\_detect\_batch
 ~~~~~~~~~~~~~~~~~~~~~

-Detect faces in a batch of images.
-Batch processing can often be more efficient
+Detect faces in a batch of media objects.
+Batch processing can often be more
-than serial processing particularly if a GPU or co-processor is being utilized.
+efficient than serial processing, particularly if a GPU or co-processor is being
+utilized.

 Signature
 ^^^^^^^^^